-Instructional Materials: Textbook, Microsoft Word, PowerPoint, Excel and Access, Pages, will include the design and functions of the classroom computer system.
+Instructional Materials: Textbook, Microsoft Word, PowerPoint, Excel and Access, Pages, Numbers, and Keynote will include the design and functions of the classroom computer system.
 Students will be introduced to the vocabulary of computer technology and techniques standard to the word processor, presentation, spreadsheet, and database.
-Fundamentals of applications on iPads equivalent to hardware presented will also be introduced.
+Fundamentals of applications on Chromebooks equivalent to hardware presented will also be introduced.